3mdeb/news-and-ideas/_posts/2018-07-17-Xen-and-Linux-kernel-debugging-with-RTE-and-pxe-server.md

 * deploy kernel to pxe-server - RTE time: TBD
 * run test - e.g. booting Xen Linux dev RTE time:
 * rebuild firmware - assuming you use [pce-fw-builder](https://github.com/pcengines/pce-fw-builder) RTE time: ~5min
-* firmware falshing and verification - time:
+* firmware flashing and verification - time:

 Please note that:
 * rebuilding firmware it is not just building coreboot, but putting together all components (memtest, SeaBIOS, sortbootorder, iPXE)

-Manually this steps may take

-So you did your modifications and you call mentioned deployment command - this takes about TBD.
 Then you can run `dev.robot` to see how boot log look like.
 In my case mentioned at the begging I wanted initially to get better logs from kernel to continue investigation of repeating: